 I turned up the volume and slowed the podcast playback from 1.75x to 1.25x speed.
 And what Nestor went on to explain changed my perspective and gave me hope.

-While it was too late to fix my facial structure, it wasn’t too late to stop mouth breathing and become a nose breather.
+It was too late to fix my facial structure, but it wasn’t too late to stop mouth breathing and become a nose breather.

 Please don’t cause (more) brain damage.

 That same night after Nestor took my (mouth) breath away, I followed his advice and taped my trap shut while I slept.

 Kim thought taping my mouth was ridiculous.
 But since we were now married, that didn’t bother me.

 I got light-headed when I tried nose breathing while watching TV.
 How would I make it eight hours straight?